Routines and Structure that Toddlers Can Understand

 Does that mean we "force" kids into a routine that isn't working, or keep them on a rigid schedule so they can't stop to examine that bug on the sidewalk?
 Of course not.
 A child's routine needs plenty of ease in it to allow them to accomplish one of their most important life tasks: exploration and experimentation.
 And children also need plenty of opportunity to make their own decisions and choices about how to use their own time within certain windows of their schedule.

-But I strongly recommend creating a poster with a written schedule and photos of your child doing her usual activities, in the order of the day.
+To help your child develop a sense of his "routine" I strongly recommend creating a poster with a written schedule and photos of your child doing his usual activities, in the order of the day.
 You can buy these commercially, but you can also easily make your own.
 You can set up a "clock" in a circle, but for some kids that is too confusing.
 It's fine to just arrange photos on a poster board in order, depicting the daily routine (wake up, potty, dress, breakfast, errands, snack, play, lunch, nap etc).
 You can write the words next to the photo.
 Leave some of your pieces movable by using tape instead of glue, in case you need to exchange "errands" for "Visit Grandma."
 You can even buy a magnetized bulletin board and glue photos of your child doing these activities to magnets, so you can move them around.